ClusterHQ/fli-docker/README.md

 - The `volume_hub` node references an `endpoint` and a valid `auth_token`
 - The volumes are defined by name, and each reference a `snapshot` and `volumeset`

-The `fs3todocker` utility takes a `docker-compose.yml` file as input, and translates volumes in the Docker Compose file to Flocker Hub snapshots.
+The `flitodock` utility takes a `docker-compose.yml` file as input, and translates volumes in the Docker Compose file to Flocker Hub snapshots.

 An example of a Stateful App Manifest (SAM) YAML file could be `dev-manifest.yml` below.
 Notice, under the `volumes:` section of the